Iwan-LMX/Comp9024_As1_SelfEvaluation/README.md

 You can go this page to see the using detail [Using index](https://irradiated-edam-663.notion.site/readme-fe7d99f436364566882f7f904c10a43e) (Cause I'm lazy to update the github readme.md)

 # How to use it?

 ## For windows users:
 1. Download this .zip file and unzip it.
+Remove all the files inside `./inputs` and `./code`
-2. Put your codes file under the `./code` folder.
+2. Put your code files under the `./code` folder.
 Includes all your `tripView.c` and every other `PQueue.c`, `PQueue.h` you used.
 3. Double click `selfEvaluation.exe`
 4. If you passed, then congratulations.

 ## For mac users:
- - Now is unable to run on macos, cause it not support `.exe` file and there is no `<bits/stdc++.h>`.
+- Please use this `selfEvaluation_forMac.cpp`
+1. Download this .zip file and unzip it.
+Remove all the files inside `./inputs` and `./code`
+2. Put your code files under the `./code` folder.
+Includes all your `tripView.c` and every other `PQueue.c`, `PQueue.h` you used.
+3. Using your ide comile this `selfEvaluation_forMac.cpp` and run it.
+(Sorry, I'm not good at macos, seems no other good way sames on windows)
+4. If you passed, then congratulations.
 ----
 ![image](https://irradiated-edam-663.notion.site/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2Fba4db526-e34a-4ea1-8afc-4393e69c357c%2Fd3c1f258-f1ca-4973-b17f-c5ebc27867ab%2FUntitled.png?table=block&id=7653d57b-3eab-45f0-bc97-e811e729b6f7&spaceId=ba4db526-e34a-4ea1-8afc-4393e69c357c&width=2000&userId=&cache=v2)